Patriot Power Greens Review — Benefits, Ingredients, Side Effects & Where to Buy

-At the time of writing this review, Patriot Power Greens have a free trial of 7 full serving sample packs here (there is a $3.95 postage and handling fee).
+At the time of writing this review, Patriot Power Greens have a free trial of 7 full serving sample packs here.

 I can understand some people wanting to test out a green powder first, particularly if they are sensitive to taste.
 7 servings isn’t really enough to show whether this superfood powder will provide noticeable health benefits, though it could be useful if you are worried about side effects.

 While Patriot Health Alliance say on their sales page that there are “no hidden charges and no monthly billings on your credit card” some customers have complained of a complicated signup process for the free trial.
 There is also a $3.95 postage and handling fee.